Differences between home care and residential aged care

 Is living at home a priority for you?

-More and more Australians are choosing to continue living at home for as long as they can.
-If living at home is a priority for you, home care is a better alternative, taking into account the level of your support needs.
-Making modifications to your home may help you live well while receiving the care you need.
-Again, your ACAT assessment will help you understand if you can receive the support you need through a Home Care Package or if a residential aged care facility will suit your needs better.
+More and more Australians are choosing to continue living at home for as long as possible.
+If living at home is a priority for you, home care is a better alternative, considering the level of your support needs.
+Modifying your home may help you live well while receiving the necessary care.
+Again, your ACAT assessment will help you understand if you can receive the support you need through the Support At Home program or if a residential aged care facility will suit your needs better.

 Your financial situation